assetgrid/assetgridapp/homebudget-frontend/Roadmap.md

 Transaction and account metadata

 # Tiny todo
-Allow periods as decimal separators when parsing numbers 404 page
+[ ] Allow periods as decimal separators when parsing numbers [ ] 404 page
-Error handling
+[ ] Error handling
-Multiple transaction editing
+[ ] Multiple transaction editing
-Format dates consistently
+[x] Format dates consistently
-Prevent navigating away from forms with data.
-Waiting for react-router to imlpement blocking in v6 Use portals for modals
+[ ] Prevent navigating away from forms with data.
+Waiting for react-router to imlpement blocking in v6 [ ] Use portals for modals
-Use strict typescript
+[ ] Use strict typescript
-Allow the use of back to the import page
+[ ] Allow the use of back to the import page
-Preserve state on the transactions page
+[ ] Preserve state on the transactions page
-Date time input rather than just date
+[ ] Date time input rather than just date
-Make the CreateMany function fix transactions before returning them Input for amounts should show the correct decimals When importing, if there are any empty unique identifier columns.
+[x] Make the CreateMany function fix transactions before returning them [ ] Input for amounts should show the correct decimals [ ] When importing, if there are any empty unique identifier columns.
 The user should be given the option of excluding those transactions or allowing duplicates for those transactions.
-Implement ordering for transactions
+[ ] Implement ordering for transactions
+[ ] Truncate long descriptions